This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Extensibility – This is referring to a dough’s ability to stretch without tearing.

 Feed Starter – Feeding a starter is the process of adding fresh flour and water in a certain ratio.
 The microbes in the starter metabolize the sugars in the flour to stay healthy.
-A 100% hydration starter is the most common, meaning a starter is fed equal weighs of flour and water at a minimum 1:1:1 ratio of starter, flour, and water.
-Other ratios are common, and some people choose to keep an even drier starter.
+A 100% hydration starter is the most common, meaning the starter is fed equal weighs of flour and water at a minimum 1:1:1 ratio of starter, flour, and water (or with a small ratio of seed starter).
+Some people choose to keep an even stiffer starter.

-Final Shaping – Usually after a preshape and short rest, dough is given its final shaping directly before it is baked.
-The process of shaping correctly adds surface tension to the dough to help it retain this shape.
+Final Shaping – Usually after a preshape and short rest, dough is given its final shape directly before it is baked.
+The process of shaping correctly adds surface tension to the dough to help it retain its shape.

 Flatbread – These breads are flattened before baking or cooking in a pan.
-Flatbreads often contain no leavening, though some do.
+Some flatbreads contain leavening like sourdough starter, but others do not.
 Some examples are tortillas, pita, naan, focaccia, and sourdough pizza.

 Float Test – After you’ve fed your sourdough starter and allowed it to peak, you can drop a small dollop of the starter into a glass of water.
-If it floats, you can be confident it’s ready to bake with.
+It will often float when it’s ready to bake with.
+This test is often unreliable, though, depending on which flour you use to feed your starter.

-Freshly-Milled Flour – This is flour made from grinding the entire grain.
-You can make your own freshly-milled flour at home with a grain mill.
+Freshly-Milled Flour – This is flour made by stone-grinding or impact-grinding the entire kernel of grain (which includes the endosperm, the bran, and the germ).
+You can make your own freshly-milled flour at home with a countertop grain mill.

 Gluten – Gluten is a protein that forms the structure of bread, making the dough stretchy/elastic and the bread chewy.